microbs-io/microbs-core/README.md

 Load, parse, and persist in memory the microbs config file, which is located by `filepath`.
 By default, `filepath` is `$CWD/config.yaml`, where `$CWD` is the current directory of the user running the microbs CLI.
+If the file doesn't exist, then the default `filepath` is `$HOME/.microbs/config.yaml`.
 Usually plugins don't need to run `config.load()` except during tests, because the microbs CLI will load the config file before it loads the plugins and store the filepath at `context.get('path.config')`.

 #### <a name="config.get"></a>`config.get(path?: string)`